gregr/elm-goban/README.md

 ## TODO

 - variation trees
-    - add: merge with alternative containing identical move, if any
     - simple whole-variation ko recognition
         - check for identical positions in a particular variation
             - Zobrist hashing?